 Artist Statement

-Through my work, I aim to provoke a sense of wonder—just as I felt that first time watching my mother draw—and to encourage a deeper, more mindful connection to the world around us.
+Through my work, I aim to spark a sense of wonder—just as I felt that first time watching my mother draw—and to encourage a deeper connection to the world around us.
 The magic of form and space is a way to pull the viewer in, to engage them in the conversation about what it means to be alive, to be interconnected, and to be responsible stewards of the world we share.

 Bio